 Discrete event simulation has been a standard technique in the analysis of manufacturing systems for the past 30 years.
 More and more industries each year are seeing the advantage of using simulation software to analyze their systems.
-Today's rising costs and competitive pressure have led to an increased awareness in the value of simulation.
-This interest extends to other areas of industry as well.
-The adoption of total quality management (TQM) and process management techniques have created new challenges for managers and engineers.
+Today's rising costs and competitive pressure have led to an increased awareness in the value of This interest extends to other areas of simulation. industry as well.
+The adoption of total quality management (TOM) and process management techniques have created new challenges for managers and engineers.
 Process definition, quality measurement and control, process re-design, employee workload, safety and productivity are all areas where simulation is now being used to evaluate and improve efficiency.

 Decision makers within organizations are applying simulation technology to a wider variety of problems.
 Consequently, the need for flexible, general purpose simulation tools capable of addressing all of these needs has increased.
-For example, Micro Saint 2.0, a discreteevent simulation tool, was developed as an efficient and cost-effective tool for simulating the complexities of systems within manufacturing, health care, retail, government, human factors, process reengineering and the service industry.
+Micro Saint 2.0, a discrete-event simulation tool, is an efficient and cost-effective tool for simulating the complexities of systems within manufacturing, health care, retail, government, human factors, process reengineering and the service industry.
 The problems being analyzed range from process control and resource utilization to military maintenance procedures and human performance.
-What makes it unique is Micro Saint's focus on usability.
-To expand the base of users, we must make the products easier to learn and use.
-Therefore, usability is the driving force behind Micro Saint's design.